 What evidence is there of impact on your objectives?
 Does this impact reflect value for money in terms of the budget allocated?
-Currer nt priorities in school are: Increase participation in after school clubs, with a particular focus on the summer term.
-Provide a wider variety of opportunities for children to practice 3) key skills in different sports.
+Curren nt priorities in school are: 2) opportunities for children to practice key skills in different sports.
 Provide opportunities for children to use these skills in competitive situations including festivals and central venue leagues.
-4) Improve teacher awareness of assessment systems and required progression of skills from EYFS through to Year 6.
+Improve teacher awareness of assessment systems and required progression of skills from EYFS through to Year 6.
 5) Achieve School Sport Games Bronze award for attending School Sport Games events.
 6) Raise the number of children on the gifted and talented register.